CRTOsp3ck/hrcs/docs/IMPLEMENTATION_GUIDE.md

-# HRCS Implementation Guide: Claims, Balances & Details Views
+# HRCS Implementation Guide: las vegas

 ## Overview
 This guide provides a comprehensive implementation plan for the three core requirements: